jamielsharief/psr-session/README.md

 ## Security

 - Security is an issue and a potential complexity.
-I believe by also standardizing the hooks into the session lifecycle, such as `startup` and `shutdown` this will bring enough flexability into the session spec, so developers are able to deal with security related issues such as validating the session id perhaps or deleting previous data etc.
+I believe by also standardizing the hooks into the session lifecycle, such as `startup` and `shutdown` this will bring enough flexability into the session spec, so developers are able to deal with security related issues such as validating the session ID perhaps or deleting previous data etc.
 - Take into consideration OWASP recommendations, including:
-    - the default session name to be `id` to prevent `Session ID Name Fingerprinting`
+    - the default session ID name to be `id` to prevent `Session ID Name Fingerprinting`
-    - the session id should be at least 128 bits (16 bytes)
+    - the session ID should be at least 128 bits (16 bytes)
     - and other recommendations such as cookie settings etc.

 ## Objectives